pgjones/flake8-sql/README.md

 `WHERE`, `UPDATE`, and `SET` should be on separate lines (unless the entire query is on one line).

+### Q446 Missing newline after semicolon

+Semicolons must be at the end of the line.

 ## Limitations

 String constants are sought out in the code and considered SQL if they